The government does not belong in a therapist’s office.

 But a New York City ordinance puts the government squarely in that position, censoring what therapists are free to say as they work with their patients.
 The New York City Council adopted this ordinance in 2018 making it illegal for any person to provide paid services that help people address unwanted same-sex attractions or confusion over gender identity – under the threat of substantial fines.

 It’s an amazingly one-sided law.
 Under this law, a counselor is free to help a patient explore, develop, or gain comfort with same-sex attractions or almost any gender identity imaginable (transgender activists claim gender is a “spectrum” or “Mobius”).
-But the law prohibits a counselor from assisting a patients who wishes to reduce same-sex attraction or achieve comfort in a gender identity that matches her or his physical body.
+But the law prohibits a counselor from assisting a patient who wishes to reduce same-sex attraction or achieve comfort in a gender identity that matches her or his physical body.
 The fines include $1,000 for the first violation, $5,000 for the second, and $10,000 for any violations after that.

 Some states have adopted similar laws censoring what therapists can say when working with minors, and some of those laws are currently being challenged as unconstitutional.
 But New York City’s new ordinance is the most far-reaching and intrusive, as it reaches in to censor what can be said in an intensely private and voluntary counseling conversation between two adults.